Arthri/Belp.Build.Autoasmver/docs/Contributing/index.md

 1. Add or update tests.
 1. Add your name to `<Authors>...</Authors>` in the appropriate projects.

+## Publishing

+### NuGet
+Pushing packages to NuGet is exclusively done by GitHub Actions.
+1. Send a pull request to the branch `release/nuget`.
+1. Merge the pull request.
+1. Approve the workflow for usage of the `NuGet` environment.
+1. Create a new release and tag on the `release/nuget` branch.

 ## Contacts
 - @Arthri
   - Email: mailto://arthryxate@gmail.com